 “Pro Fide, Pro Utilitate Hominum” For the Faith, For the Benefit of Mankind - The Purpose and Challenge of the Order of St. John

 Have you ever heard of the Sovereign Order of Saint John of Jerusalem, Knights of Malta and Rhodes, or the Hospitallers?
 They are one and the same.
 This ancient Christian order of chivalry dates to the crusades—but is still very much alive and well in the 21st Century.
 The Orthodox Church protects one surviving branch, which is headquartered right here in America!
-In New York it is known as the Order of the Knights Hospitaller of St. John Russian Grand Priory and in New Mexico it is known by the more traditional name of the Sovereign Orthodox Order of Knights Hospitaller of St John of Jerusalem.
-Currently, there are three prominent members of the order in New Mexico: Rev. Dr. Deacon David Mascarenas, his wife, Matushka Marilyn and Subdeacon Columcille (Garcia).
+In New York it is known as the Knights of the Orthodox Order of St. John Russian Grand Priory and in New Mexico it is known by the more traditional name of the Sovereign Orthodox Order of St John of Jerusalem.
+Currently, there are three prominent members of the order in New Mexico: Rev. Dr. Deacon David Mascarenas, Subdeacon Columcille (Garcia) and Subdeacon Gregory Kanes.
 Fr.
-Deacon David is an Associate Grand Chaplain and Defender of the Russian Grand Priory in NY, Matushka Marilyn is a Serving Sister and Fr.
-Columcille is a Monastic Knight of Honor.
+Deacon David is an Associate Grand Chaplain and Defender of the Grand Priory in NY, Fr.
+Columcille is a Monastic Knight of Honor and Subdeacon Gregory is also a Serving Clerical Brother.

 History of the Order

-Fact and Fiction: The Sovereign Orthodox Order of Knights Hospitaller of St. John of Jerusalem is dedicated to the ideals of chivalry but it has nothing to do with ‘the daVinci Code’, which is purely fictional.
+Fact and Fiction: The Sovereign Orthodox Order of Knights Hospitaller of St. John of Jerusalem is dedicated to the ideals of chivalry but it has nothing to do with ‘the DaVinci Code’, which is purely fictional.
 Nor is it related to the “Holy Grail” legend in the famous Indiana Jones movie.
-It is not related to any non-canonical fraternal societies such as the Freemasons, Rosicrucians, Illuminati or whatever.
+It is certainly not related to any non-canonical fraternal societies such as the Freemasons, Rosicrucians, Illuminati or anything of the sort.
 However, it is true that Columbus sailed under the Maltese cross, the insignia of the Order.

 One of the main characteristics of Christian civilization is a periodic awakening of many men and women, who devote themselves entirely to Christ.
 The Apostles were an early example of this, then the martyrs and later the monastics.
 There have been many subsequent examples, one of which is the Hospitallers of St. John of Jerusalem.